 In middle school it was a combination of several things which brought me to accept Jesus as my Savior and Lord.
 I was very involved at church for those years.
 But then when I was 20 years old my mom suddenly died of a heart attack and my world was shattered.
 She was the glue that held our family together.
 Without her, we didn’t know what to do.
 The grief was unbearable and I was really angry at God for taking her from me.
 I distanced myself from Him.

-And then suddenly I wasn't.
+During the lowest point in my life, I turned to God.
+Miracles started happening.
+And suddenly I wasn't content with my level of understanding.
 I wanted to know what it was I believed.
 I was no longer content to be ignorant about my faith.
 Did I really believe what I was hearing in church and what I heard believers say?
 And my journey really began.

 I was in search-mode.